 Streetlight Creations (streetlightcreations.com) is a custom music platform that connects customers with songwriters to inspire meaningful, beautiful music through storytelling and collaboration.
 It also helps artists build their portfolios and fan base.
 The firm was founded in 2017 by Nicholas Lampson, an IT management and industrial design major, and Ralph Moran, a computer science major.
 It participated in the McCloskey Competition.

 |Media||Nicholas Lampson and Ralph Moran||Student Startup|

 Structured Immunity is a drug discovery company dedicated to accelerating and de-risking T cell therapies, an emerging type of cancer treatment with massive potential that is difficult to develop and can cause adverse side-effects.
 The firm offers proprietary technology and specialized services to biopharmaceutical companies that help them develop safer, more effective cancer therapies with reduced risk of side effects.
 It is also developing a preclinical pipeline of molecules for cancer therapies.
 Structured Immunity was founded in 2017 by Scientific Adviser Brian Baker, a professor of structural biology in chemistry and biochemistry; Chief Scientific Officer Timothy Riley, who earned a Ph.D. in chemistry and biochemistry in 2018; and President David Hardwicke, a 2017 ESTEEM graduate.
 It is based on Baker's and Riley’s research.
-The firm received $35,000 in grants from Elevate Ventures and the McCloskey Competition and $160,000 in equity investment from the IDEA Center Engine Fund.
-It created two full-time jobs by June 2018.
+The firm received $35,000 in grants from Elevate Ventures and the McCloskey Competition.

 |Health Care||Brian Baker, Timothy Riley and David Hardwicke||Notre Dame Faculty/Staff|